November 2014 Competition

 Partnered knowledge mobilization: Partnerships designed to synthesize, apply and mobilize new and existing social sciences research knowledge in accessible ways in order to build institutional capacity and to increase the national and international impact and stature of Canadian research.

-Applicants requiring infrastructure funding to support their research and/or research-related partnership activities may be eligible for support from the Canada Foundation for Innovation’s (CFI) Leaders Opportunity Fund.
+Applicants requiring infrastructure funding to support their research and/or research-related partnership activities may be eligible for support from the Canada Foundation for Innovation’s (CFI) John R. Evans Leaders Fund.
 For more information, please visit the CFI website or contact the CFI liaison officer at your institution.

 Partnership funding is intended for larger teams working in formal collaboration between postsecondary institutions and/or organizations of various types.
 In addition to Partnership Development Grants, SSHRC also provides support to new and existing formal partnerships by way of its Partnership Grants.